If you have been charged with a drink driving offence, the consequences you face can be serious.

 You will also face a minimum period of disqualification from driving that must be imposed if you are convicted.

 A conviction will also stay on your criminal record and can affect you well into the future.

-However, it is open to the court not to impose any penalty, and to unconditionally dismiss the charge without conviction under section 10 of the Crimes (Sentencing Procedure) Act 1999.
+However, it is open to the court not to impose any penalty, and to unconditionally dismiss the charge without conviction under section 10 dismissal or conditional release order of the Crimes (Sentencing Procedure) Act 1999.

 The court can also conditionally discharge your matter without conviction, but with a good behaviour bond.